singler package¶

 test_data (

 Any) –A matrix-like object where each row is a feature and each column is a test sample (usually a single cell), containing expression values.
-Normalized and transformed expression values are also acceptable as only the ranking is used within this function.
+Each entry may be an expression value of any kind; only the ranking within each column is used by this function.

 Alternatively, a